CCBDA-UPC/Assignments-2025/Lab05.md

 ### AWS DynamoDB

-We are going to use **Amazon DynamoDB**, a NoSQL database service, to store the contact information that users submit.
+**Amazon DynamoDB**, a NoSQL database service, is going to be used to store the contact information that users submit.

 DynamoDB is a schema-less database, so you need to specify only a primary key attribute.
 Let us use the email field as a key for each register.